Cottonwood Crossing Summer Institute

 River Day!

-All camp participants will take a journey on the John Day River.
-We’ll join the river on rafts and inflatable kayaks to enjoy a slow 10-mile float from the park.
+All camp participants will take a journey with EOU Student Mentors and Instructors on inflatable kayaks and inner tube to enjoy a slow 10 mile float from the park”

 Final Presentation Day